TIMOTHY

 Association for Public Opinion Research Conference held in Nashville,

 Tennessee.
-For many years, researchers using a RDD sample design could estimate
+For years, researchers using a RDD sample design could estimate the

-the total number of residential telephone numbers in a household by simply
+total number of residential telephone numbers in a household by simply asking

-asking one, sometimes two, and at most three questions.
-For the 2002 study a
+one, sometimes two, and at most three questions.
+For the 2002 study a more

 "Using a Short Follow-up Survey to